How are synthetic cannabinoids different from plant-derived ones?

 Method Type Description Environmental impact

-Chemical synthesis Synthetic Creating cannabinoids in a lab setting using chemical compounds.
-High energy use and waste production.
+Chemical synthesis Synthetic Creating cannabinoids in a lab using chemical reactions.
+High energy demand and significant waste output.

-CO2 extraction Natural Using supercritical CO2 to pull cannabinoids and terpenes from the plant.
-Lower toxicity but high energy consumption.
+CO2 extraction Natural Uses supercritical CO2 to extract cannabinoids and terpenes.
+Low toxicity, but relatively high energy consumption.

 Chemical structure of synthetic cannabinoids